-If you’ve encountered the “Socket Is Closed” error while working with Paramiko, you’re not alone.
+If you’ve hit the Paramiko ‘Socket is closed’ error during SSH operations, the underlying TCP connection has already been dropped by the server, network, or firewall before Paramiko can finish its work.
 This error can be frustrating, but it’s essential to understand why it occurs and how to deal with it.

-SSHException: Error reading SSH protocol banner indicates a connection problem.
-This often relates to protocol mismatch or network issues.
+The Paramiko SSHException: Error reading SSH protocol banner typically occurs due to SSH banner timeout (default 15 seconds), network interference, or non-standard ports—not actual protocol version mismatches.
 This tutorial explains how to resolve it.

 An EOFError from Channel.recv() in Paramiko indicates that the SSH channel was closed before all expected data arrived.
 This guide covers strategies—framing protocols, timeouts, retries, and chunked reads—to detect and recover from incomplete transfers reliably.